semantic-textual-relatedness/semantic-textual-relatedness.github.io/docs/index.md

 George A Miller and Walter G Charles.
 1991.
 Contextual Correlates of Semantic Similarity.
 Language and Cognitive Processes, 6(1):1–28

-Abdalla, Mohamed, Krishnapriya Vishnubhotla, and Saif M. Mohammad.
-"What makes sentences semantically related: A textual relatedness dataset and empirical study." arXiv preprint arXiv:2110.04845 (2021).
+Mohamed Abdalla, Krishnapriya Vishnubhotla, and Saif Mohammad.
+2023.
+What Makes Sentences Semantically Related?
+A Textual Relatedness Dataset and Empirical Study.
+In Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics, pages 782–796, Dubrovnik, Croatia.
+Association for Computational Linguistics.

 <style>
 body {